amckennafoster/seattle-littlefreelibrary/methods/method-notes.md

 - Montlake - June 29, July 14 and July 19
 - Ravenna - June 30

-Should get from May (Central, Columbia, QA, Northgate, Laurelhust) and then July (Phinney, Montlake, Ravenna)
+Should get from May (Central, Columbia, QA, Northgate, Laurelhust, Phinney) and then July (Montlake, Ravenna)